jpates1/borrow-my-garden/README.md

 ## Introduction

-Borrow My Garden is a community project which connects those with to those without a garden.
+Borrow My Garden is an application where users can list their unused gardens and connect with those who are looking for a plot to cultivate.

+community project

 The app simultaneously addresses three core issues that we face within UK society: